lucasdsalves/lucasdsalves.com/data/authors/default.md

 I am a Brazilian developer based in <b>São Paulo, Brazil</b>, passionate about technology and innovation.

-I'm currently working as a <b>.NET Developer</b> at Cyrela, a Brazilian real estate company.
+I'm currently working as a <b>Senior Backend Developer</b> at Thoughtworks, a global leading technology consultancy.

 I have a <b>Bachelor's in Information Systems</b> and an <b>MBA</b> <i>(lato sensu)</i> in <b>Project Management</b>.
 I joined the development world in 2019.
 Before that, I had previous experiences in IT services/IT infrastructure, and IT project areas.